geo-python/site/source/lessons/L3/conditional-statements.rst

     Which of the letters ``A``, ``B``, ``C``, and ``D`` would be printed to the screen?
     Select your answer from the poll options at https://geo-python.github.io/poll/.

+..
+NOTE: The question above is tricky because of the elif statements, only "B" should be written to the screen.
+   This year it worked out nicely because we had the discussion about why the options were all wrong, and it was helpful to see how the logic works.

 4. We can also use ``and`` and ``or`` to have multiple conditions.

    .. ipython:: python